 - Adenosquamous carcinoma: This rare form of uterine cancer has elements of both adenocarcinoma and carcinoma of the squamous cells that line the outer surface of the uterus.

 - Carcinomasarcoma: This rare form of uterine cancer was previously thought to be a type of uterine sarcoma.
-However, it is now felt to be an endometrial cancer.
+However, it is now felt to be a uterine (endometrial) cancer.
 It has elements of both adenocarcinoma and sarcoma.
-These tumors have a high risk of spread to lymph nodes and other parts of the body.
+These tumors have a high risk of spreading to the lymph nodes and other parts of the body.

 Every year, more than 1,300 women with some form of gynecologic cancer come to Memorial Sloan Kettering Cancer Center for treatment, including nearly 300 women with uterine cancer.
 We tailor our comprehensive care to each woman’s specific needs.

 We take a multidisciplinary team approach to diagnosing and treating uterine cancer, and our results with surgery for women with advanced-stage or recurrent disease are among the best in the world.
 Many women choose minimally invasive operations that enable them to go home the same or the following day and offer such benefits as decreased pain and relatively fast recovery.

 Our innovative approach to identifying and removing only the necessary lymph nodes during surgery is an option that many women with early-stage uterine cancer select.
 For women whose cancers are more advanced and require additional treatments following surgery, our medical oncologists are investigating chemotherapy regimens using novel drugs and drug combinations available through our clinical trials.

 Our Fertility Preservation experts can often guide women to options that help preserve fertility before undergoing treatment.